PaulskPt/tinypico-micropython/play shield examples/tiny-snake/README.rst

 It is specially adapted for the TinyPICO IPS DISPLAY SHIELD (contains a ST7735 LCD), but it can also be used with ssd1306 and sh1107 type of displays.

-The game is not using a 'Play shield' (end of life reached?).
-It uses 3 external buttons connected to certain pins of the TinyPICO.
+While the production of the 'Play Shield' has been discontinued, this game uses 3 external buttons that are connected to certain pins of the TinyPICO.

 The 'class Snake' has been taken out of main.py and put in a separate file: snake.py In file snake.py added a global flag 'my_debug' for conditional print() during development